 Deb Hughes comes to Breathe with a dynamic background in program and business development, strategic planning, and a tremendous foresight on execution and expansion.
 Her experience with dual diagnosis, eating disorder treatment, adolescent and adult programming, as well as a deep working knowledge of business development, transitional living, outpatient treatment programs, and IOP services provides her the opportunity to make an unsurpassed difference in the lives of Breathe guests.
 “This is such a profound opportunity for Breathe Life Healing Centers to shift the paradigm of how wounded people heal their lives and those of their families.
 By implementing our Phases of Change curriculum, people are afforded the chance to remake their lives and find a new way of living.”

-Kathleen Murphy, M.A., LPC is the Clinical Director of Breathe Life Healing Centers LA.
+Kathleen Murphy, M.A., LPC is the Clinical Director of Breathe Life Healing Centers West Hollywood.
 She comes with a world of knowledge and a depth of experience.
 She is known for being a conversationalist who leans towards philosophical discourse informed by passion and a commitment to generating interpersonal dialogues that contribute to the meaningful treatment of relational and developmental trauma.

 Kathleen’s career is founded on 28 years of experience working with people with substance abuse issues complicated by relational trauma.
 Her most recent years have been mentored and guided by Ann Smith, LMFT and Austin Houghtaling, PhD, both of the profound Breakthrough at Caron program, where she developed an expertise in experiential group processes as a facilitator.
 Kathleen has made use of didactics, psychoeducation, lectures and experiential group processes that are heavily influenced by attachment theory and psychodramatic techniques to assist clients in re-framing and reclaiming the self as a being in relationship.